Nature Stuff www.mdavid.com.au

 Why Australia's giant trees might not return

-There's a common assumption that if you chop down or burn down a giant tree then another one will grow back to take its place.
-But I don't agree with that.
-There's a bunch of reasons why Australia's remaining giant trees could be our last ones.
+There’s a common assumption that if you chop or burn down a giant tree then another one will grow back to replace it.
+But I don’t agree with that.
+There’s a bunch of reasons why Australia’s remaining giant trees could be our last ones.

 Eucalyptys regnans is a fast-growing gum tree native to high-rainfall areas in the Australian states of Tasmania and Victoria.
 It holds the record for the tallest hardwood in the world.
 Some of biggest regnans could give some of the big sequoias a run for their money in terms of size and could even beat the tall redwoods for height.
 But you need a lot of things to go right to make a giant regnans.